-On 9th November, 2015 the FSB published its final Total Loss-Absorbing Capacity (TLAC) Principles and Term Sheet (the TLAC Principles and Term Sheet), proposing that G-SIBs maintain significant minimum amounts of liabilities that are subordinated (by law, contract or structurally) to certain prior-ranking liabilities, such as guaranteed insured deposits, and forming a new standard for
+On 9th November, 2015, the FSB published its final Total Loss-Absorbing Capacity (TLAC) Principles and Term Sheet (the TLAC Principles and Term Sheet), proposing that G-SIBs maintain significant minimum amounts of liabilities that are subordinated (by law, contract or structurally) to certain prior-ranking liabilities, such as guaranteed insured deposits, and forming a new standard for G-SIBs.

-G-SIBs.
 The TLAC Principles and Term Sheet contain a set of principles on loss-absorbing and recapitalisation capacity of G-SIBs in resolution and a term sheet for the implementation of these principles in the form of an internationally agreed standard.
-The FSB will undertake a review of the technical implementation of the TLAC Principles and Term Sheet by the end of 2019.
-The TLAC Principles and Term Sheet require a minimum TLAC requirement to be determined individually for each G-SIB at the greater of (a) 16 per cent. of risk-weighted assets as of 1st January 2019 and 18 per cent. as of 1st January 2022, and (b) 6 per cent. of the Basel III Tier 1 leverage ratio exposure measured as of 1st January 2019, and 6.75 per cent. as of 1st January, 2022.
+The TLAC Principles and Term Sheet require a minimum TLAC requirement to be determined individually for each G-SIB at the greater of (i) 16 per cent. of risk-weighted assets as of 1st January, 2019 and 18 per cent. as of 1st January, 2022, and (ii) 6 per cent. of the Basel III Tier 1 leverage ratio exposure measured as of 1st January, 2019, and 6.75 per cent. as of 1st January, 2022.
 The Bank is no longer classified as a G-SIB by the FSB with effect from 1st January, 2017.
-However, if the Bank were to be so classified in the future or if TLAC requirements as set out below are adopted and implemented in Spain and extended to non-G-SIBs through the imposition of similar MREL requirements as set out below, then this could create additional minimum requirements for the Bank.
+However, if the Bank were to be so classified in the future or if TLAC requirements as set out below are adopted and implemented in Spain and extended to non-G-SIBs through the imposition of requirements similar to MREL as set out below, then this could create additional minimum requirements for the Bank.

-In this regard, the EBA submitted on 14th December, 2016 a final report on the implementation and design of the MREL framework (the EBA MREL Report), which contains a number of recommendations to amend the current MREL framework.
+In addition, the EU Banking Reforms establish some exemptions which could allow outstanding senior debt instruments to be used to comply with MREL.
+However, there is uncertainty regarding the final wording of the EU Banking Reforms insofar as such eligibility is concerned and how those regulations and exemptions are to be interpreted and applied.
+This uncertainty may impact upon the ability of BBVA to comply with its MREL (at both individual and consolidated levels (together, MRELs)).
+In this regard, the EBA submitted on 14th December, 2016 its final report on the implementation and design of the MREL framework (the EBA MREL Report), which contains a number of recommendations to amend the current MREL framework.
 Additionally, the EU Banking Reforms contain the legislative proposal of the European Commission for the amendment of the MREL framework and the implementation of the TLAC standards.
 The EU Banking Reforms propose the amendment of a number of aspects of the MREL framework to align it with the TLAC standards included in the TLAC Principles and Term Sheet.
 To maintain coherence between the MREL rules applicable to G-SIBs and those applicable to non-G-SIBs, the EU Banking Reforms also propose a number of changes to the MREL rules applicable to non-G-SIBs.
-While the EU Banking Reforms propose for a minimum harmonized or "Pillar 1" MREL requirement for G-SIBs, in the case of non-G-SIBs, it is proposed that MREL requirements will be imposed on a bank-specific basis.
-For G-SIBs, it is also proposed that a supplementary or "Pillar 2" MREL requirement may be further imposed on a bank-specific basis.
+While the EU Banking Reforms propose for minimum harmonised or "Pillar 1" MRELs for G-SIBs, in the case of non-G-SIBs, it is proposed that MRELs will be imposed on a bank-specific basis.
+For G-SIBs, it is also proposed that a supplementary or "Pillar 2" MRELs may be further imposed on a bank-specific basis.
 The EU Banking Reforms further provide for the resolution authorities to give guidance to an institution to have own funds and eligible liabilities in excess of the requisite levels for certain purposes.